- What is Search Engine Marketing?

-For example, go to the search bar and type in any keyword like ‘best Nike shoes’.
+For example, go to the search bar and type in any keyword like ‘buy adidas shoes’.
 You will see a list of ads competing for the same keywords in the product featured section too.
 Take a look below.

 When you set up the ad campaign using search engine marketing, you’d need to go through the following procedure:

 - Do thorough keyword research and choose the set of keywords that are highly relevant to your website and products.